 Hair and Makeup Appointments

 Work with your hair and makeup artists to create a timeline of who is having services and when.
-Include the specified service (such as an updo or false eyelash application) and any notes your stylist wants to pass on, such as whether ladies should arrive with clean, dry hair or wet hair that will be blow-dried.
+Include the specified service and any notes your stylist wants to pass on, such as whether ladies should arrive with clean, dry hair, or wet hair that will be blow-dried.

 Are your 'maids paying for their own services?
-Put the total cost of each of their appointments (plus tip!) on the timeline so they know to bring cash or their checkbook.
+Put the total cost of each of their appointments (plus tip!) on the timeline so they're prepared.

 Items That Can't Be Forgotten